 In fact, laser scar removal is one of the most common dermatologic procedures performed at Q Esthetics Laser Clinic.
 The fractional laser’s ability to deeply penetrate the surface of the skin means that it can effectively treat scarring and hyperpigmentation.

-While no scar can be removed completely, at Q Esthetics Laser Clinic, the Palomar Starlux 500 fractional handpiece Lux1540 used in combination with other techniques can effectively reduce the appearance of your scars.
+While no scar can be removed completely, at Q Esthetics Laser Clinic, the Fraxel Laser and the Palomar Starlux 500 fractional handpiece Lux1540 used in combination with other techniques can effectively reduce the appearance of your scars.

-Related Links: PicoSure, Laser Skin Tightening, PRP Therapy, Botox Cosmetics, Microneedling, Kenalog Injections, Light Therapy
+Related Links: PicoSure, Laser Skin Tightening, Botox Cosmetics, Microneedling, Kenallog Injections, Light Therapy

 Laser Resurfacing Toronto